stevej2608/reactpy/README-STJ.md

 # Building reactpy

-To create a harch shell and run tests, see [contributor-guide]
+To create a hatch shell and run tests, see [contributor-guide]

     hatch shell
     invoke env      !!
 This takes a while